thachnguyen/duesselpore/manual.md

 $setup_webserver full
 $runserver
 ```
-The program will download all reference genomes, genome annotation and other required packages.
-It also sets your IP address into allowed IP list of webserver.
-IP address is printed out from the printout messages.
+The program will download all reference genomes, genome annotation, and other required packages.
+It also sets your IP address into the allowed IP list of the webserver then the IP address is printed out from the printout messages.

 ### 2.2.
 Using webserver
 #### 2.2.1.
 Access webserver
-Now you can use your webserver within your Local Area Network (LAN) with normal web browser (e.g. Firefox or Google Chrome) http://{Your IP address}:8000/duesselpore.
+Now you can use your webserver within your Local Area Network (LAN) with a regular web browser (e.g., Firefox or Google Chrome port: 8000) http://{Your IP address}:8000/duesselpore.

 #### 2.2.2.
 Data preparation
-Normal users can upload fastq files as ONE compressed zip file: each subfolder contains several replicas with one experimental condition.
+Regular users can upload fastq files as ONE compressed zip file: each subfolder contains several replicas with one experimental condition.
-NOTE: files and folders’ name must contain only alphabetic and numeric characters.
+NOTE: files and folders’ names must contain only alphabetic and numeric characters.
-Below is an example of data separated in two different conditions ‘condition1’ and ‘condition2’.
+Below is an example of data separated into two conditions, ‘condition1’ and ‘condition2’.
 ```
 fastq/(folder)
 ├── condition1 (subfolder)
 │   ├── condition1_replica1.fastq (single fastq file)
 │   └── condition1_replica2.fastq (single fastq file)
 └── condition2 (subfolder)
     ├── condition2_replica1.fastq (single fastq file)
     ├── condition2_replica2.fastq (single fastq file)